 O’Reilly Radar > Second Life and the Future of Prototyping

-IAI in Second Life - Podcast on Rabble
+IAI In Second Life

 I played a small role in starting the IA Institute five years (and 30 lbs) ago, but I can’t take credit for the success it’s had since.
 Lots of dedicated people have worked very hard on it during that time.